NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Syracuse Stats and Trends

-- In Syracuse's 10 games this season, it has eight wins against the spread.
+- In Syracuse's 10 games this year, it has eight wins against the spread.

-- The Orange covered the spread in their only game when underdogs by 11.5 points or more.
+- The Orange have been underdogs by 11.5 points or more once this year and covered the spread.

-- Syracuse's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Syracuse's games this year have gone over the point total four times in 10 opportunities (40%).

-- When Syracuse puts up more than 18.9 points, it is 7-0 against the spread and 5-2 overall.
+- Syracuse is 7-0 against the spread and 5-2 overall in games when it scores more than 18.9 points.

-- Syracuse is 7-0 against the spread and 4-3 overall when the team picks up more than 329.9 yards.
+- Syracuse is 7-0 against the spread and 4-3 overall when the team piles up over 329.9 yards.

-- The Orange have 10 giveaways this season, while the Wolf Pack have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.